DigitalGeographyLab/green-paths-2/docs/source/overview.md

 ## User configurations
 Green Paths 2.0 relies heavily on user configurations in order to work.
 All of the necessary tool configurations are filled in the [YAML](https://yaml.org/).

+The user configurations: config.yaml can befound in /user/ directory in GP2 root directory.
+In case a custom path for user configuration needs to be used, it can be passed in as argument, see [cli user interface](#cli_user_interface)

 ```{hint}
 See more from [User Configurations](#user_configurations)
 ```